percwg/perc-wg/double/draft-ietf-perc-double.md

 use for the outer transform as the payload data is already encrypted by the inner transform.

 The AES-GCM cryptographic algorithm introduces an additional 16 octets to the length of the packet.
 When using AES-GCM for both the inner and outer cryptographic algorithms, the total additional length is 32 octets.
-If no other header extensions are present in the packet and the OHB is introduced, that will consume an additional 8 octets.
-If other extensions are already present, the OHB will consume up to 4 additional octets.
+The OHB will consume an additional 1-4 octets.
 Packets in repair mode will carry additional repair data, further increasing their size.

 # Security Considerations {#sec}